Hot Enough for June

 Hot Enough for June is a 1964 British spy comedy film directed by Ralph Thomas, and starring Dirk Bogarde with Sylva Koscina in her English film debut, Robert Morley and Leo McKern.
-It is based on the 1960 novel The Night of Wenceslas by Lionel Davidson.
+It was written by Lukas Heller based on the 1960 novel The Night of Wenceslas by Lionel Davidson.
 The film was cut by twenty minutes and retitled Agent 8 3/4 for the US release by the American distributor Continental Distributing.